ipspace/blog/content/posts/2020/12/ansible-config-sections.md

 > Can't tell you how much I hate Ansible's lame attempts to do idempotent device configuration changes.
 Wasted an hour trying to figure out what's wrong with my Nexus OS config... only to find out that "interface X" cannot appear twice in the configuration you want to push.

-Not unexpectedly, I got a few (polite and diplomatic) replies from engineers who felt addressed by that tweet, so it's only fair to document exactly what made me so angry.
+Not unexpectedly, I got a few (polite and diplomatic) replies from engineers who felt addressed by that tweet, and less enthusiastic response from the product manager (no surprise there), so it's only fair to document exactly what made me so angry.

+**Update 2020-12-23**: In the meantime, [Ganesh Nalawade](https://github.com/ganeshrn) already [implemented a fix](https://github.com/ansible-collections/ansible.netcommon/pull/190) that solves my problem.
+Thanks you, awesome job!
 <!--more-->
 ### Background